m-harwood/simon-says/README.md

 Content
 The text for section Y was copied from the Wikipedia article Z Media
-The photos used in this site were obtained from the Hasbro Wiki and Acknowledgements
+The photos used in this site were obtained from the Hasbro Wiki.
+Acknowledgements
-I received inspiration for this project from kellyking who had a nice, simple tutorial which I based the intial design from.
+I received inspiration for this project from kellyking and Code Planet who had a nice, simple tutorials which I based the intial design from. <a href="https://codeplanet.io/building-simon-says-javascript/">https://codeplanet.io/building-simon-says-javascript/</a>